Networks-it-uc3m/L2S-M/operator/README.md

 # L2S-M Installation Guide
-This guide details the necessary prerequisites to install the L2S-M Kubernetes operator to create and manage virtual networks in your Kubernetes cluster!
+This guide details the necessary steps to install the L2S-M Kubernetes operator to create and manage virtual networks in your Kubernetes cluster.

 # Prerequisites

 1. Clone the L2S-M repository in your host.
 This guide will assume that all commands are executed in the directory where L2S-M was downloaded.

-2. In order to start with the installation of L2S-M, it is necessary to set up the IP tunnel overlay between the nodes that you want to interconnect.
-To do so, **it is necessary to have 10 VXLAN interfaces (named vxlan1 up to vxlan10) in the host namespace.**
+2. As a prerequisite to start with the installation of L2S-M, it is necessary to set up an IP tunnel overlay among the nodes of your k8s cluster (see  [how L2S works](https://github.com/Networks-it-uc3m/L2S-M/tree/main/K8s).
+To do so, **the installation needs 10 VXLAN interfaces (named vxlan1 up to vxlan10) in the host namespace.**

-This repository contains an script to generate the necessary 10 VXLANs with their respective names.
-To use the script, execute the following command in every node of your cluster:
+This repository contains a script to generate the necessary 10 VXLANs with their respective names.
+To use the script, execute the following command in every node of your cluster (this is the **recommended option**):

 ```bash
 sudo ./L2S-M/K8s/provision/vxlan.bash
 ```
-If you want to manually create the VXLANs instead, you can use the following code for every VXLAN in most Linux distributions:
+You may want to manually create the VXLANs instead.
+To that purpose, you can use the following command for every VXLAN in most Linux distributions:

 ```bash
 sudo ip link add [vxlan_Name] type vxlan id [id] dev [interface_to_use] dstport [dst_port]
 ```

-**WARNING:**  Make sure that the VXLAN id coincides between each tunnel pairs if you are manually creating the interfaces.
-You can use the following table in order to check the associated ids with each one of the VXLAN interfaces.
+**WARNING:**  Make sure that the VXLAN network identifier (VNI) is the same at every pair of k8s nodes terminating an IP tunnel, if you are manually creating the interfaces.
+In case that you use the script mentioned above for automatic VXLAN configuration, the VXLAN interface names and their corresponding VNIs are indicated in the table below.

 | **VXLAN Name** |**ID**  |
 |--|--|